AdamMiltonBarker/InceptionFlow/README.md

 ## Hardware Requirements

-1. NVIDIA GEFORCE GTX (Suggested for Tensorflow with GPU, tested on 750ti)
+1. NVIDIA GEFORCE GTX (If using Tensorflow GPU)
+2. Webcam / IP cam

-I originally created this project on a Raspberry Pi 3 so it is definitely possible to do this project without.
-This tutorial assumes using a GPU.
+I originally created this project on a Raspberry Pi 3 so it is definitely possible to do this project on a CPU.
 To install Tensorflow on CPU or GPU, follow the relevant instructions on [Tensorflow's Installation Docs](https://www.tensorflow.org/install/ "Tensorflow's Installation Docs").

 ## Software requirements